Which are the best queer movies?

 There’s something special about watching a movie that somehow reflects your experience or your aspirations — to see characters embarking on a journey that mirrors some aspect of your life, or to watch a love story that you can emotionally connect with.

 It’s this personal connection with the stories portrayed in queer movies that means that some people may respond really powerfully to movies that others find a bit unwatchable.

 Not all queer movies are great movies, but in their own way they’ve all contributed to the way that the world sees us and, more importantly, the way that we see ourselves.

-This isn’t a definitive list, but here’s an alphabetical summary of the best queer movies that I’ve seen.
+This isn’t a definitive list, but here’s an alphabetical summary of the best queer movies that we’ve seen.

 An assured directorial debut from Tom Ford, this is a beautifully stylish movie depicting the decline and redemption of a grieving English professor.
 Based on a novel by Christopher Isherwood, the story is set in the early 1960s.
 With a cast that includes Colin Firth and Julianne Moore, this is a polished movie in every respect.

 Written and directed by Craig Johnson, this was released on Netflix and didn’t seem to get the attention that it deserved.
 An intelligent, contemporary look at the confusions encountered when you’re navigating your sexuality.

 Written and directed by Jonathan Harvey, this is a sweet and touching story about growing up gay in London.
 Great music and great performances underscore that figuring out who you are can be fairly confusing wherever you come from.

 Adapted from a short story by Annie Proulx, Ang Lee’s movie stars Heath Ledger and Jake Gyllenhaal and tells the story of an intense but tragic relationship between two American cowboys.
 It was a beautiful, heart-wrenching short story, and the movie more than does it justice.